huyngo512/KeyboardProjectVer2/README.md

 ## Instructions for setting up on the computer:

-- Clone source code project from branch "master" into project in Android Studio and run app.
+- Clone source code project from branch "main" into project in Android Studio and run app.

 ## Instructions for setting up on the phone: